 |Per-credit Tuition 2-6 credits

-Note: tuition rates may increase for 2014 - 2015.
+Note: Tuition rates are expected to increase 2-3% for 2018 - 2019, pending decisions by the University of Washington Regents.
 Details will be posted here and on the UW Bothell tuition page when they become available.

 Funding assistance may be available.
 Applicants to the University of Washington should use the Free Application for Federal Student Aid (FAFSA) to apply for financial aid.
 You can apply online at www.fafsa.ed.gov.
 Contact the UW Bothell Financial AIS Office at firstname.lastname@example.org or 425.352.5326 for more information.

 A limited number of scholarships may be available to incoming students.
-Please see our Funding Opportunities page for details.
+Please see our Program Funding page for details.

 Washington State Residency